 17 Bags = Order Size

-In this example, 17 bags is the order that should be made in a normal situation, as this will replenish your inventory to the necessary par level of 22 bags.
+In this example, 17 bags is the order you should place in an everyday situation, as this will replenish your inventory to the necessary par level of 22 bags.

 But what about situations when more food may be needed?

-If you get a catering order a few days out, know that football season brings in the chicken wing crowd, or are told by your suppliers that a big storm may impact food availability, you can absolutely alter your order size.
+If you get a catering order a few days out or are told by your suppliers that a big storm may impact food availability, you can go ahead and alter your order size.

-Maybe next week is National French Fry Day, and so you know you'll need extra inventory to meet the demand of your fry-hungry customers.
-In that case, order the 17 bags to meet normal demand plus any additional required inventory.
-If you have a POS system that records your restaurant sales data, you could even go back to last year's sales on National French Fry Day to get an idea of how many extra bags you should get from your supplier.
+Maybe next week is National French Fry Day, and you know you'll need extra inventory to meet the demand of your fry-hungry customers.
+In that case, order the 17 bags to meet regular demand plus any additional required inventory.
+If you have a POS system that records your annual restaurant sales data, you could even go back to last year's sales on National French Fry Day to get an idea of how many extra bags you should order from your supplier.

-Par inventory sheets make the process or setting these par levels and determining the minimum order amount simple.
+Par inventory sheets make the process of setting these par levels and determining the minimum order amount that much easier for you.

 The computerized par sheet will do the math for you and the output will be the order amount you ask suppliers for.

-Below are some common questions restaurateurs ask about inventory tracking, specifically about par sheets.
+Below are some frequently asked questions you might have about inventory tracking, specifically about par sheets.

 Should par sheets be printed or computer-based?

 There are pros and cons to each, but we suggest computer-based par sheets.
 Printed par sheets are more portable and can be attached to your clipboard, but you'll have to re-print them every time you have a new inventory order, which could be daily.
-You could also view the online par sheets on a tablet while you're walking through the back of house.
+You could also view the online par sheets on a tablet or other mobile device while you're walking your back of house.

-Even if you print the sheets 100 at a time, that's a lot of wasted money, paper, and ink.
+Even if you print the sheets 100 at a time, that'll leave you with a lot of wasted money, paper, and ink.
 Plus, paper sheets are more difficult to change numbers on and don't do the math for you, increasing the chance for human error.

-Should sheets be organized by food type or by supplier?
+Should par sheets be organized by food type or by supplier?

-If you have one supplier (or a supplier that delivers the majority of your food), it would make the most sense to organize a par sheet by food item, not supplier.
+If you have one supplier (or a supplier that delivers the majority of your inventory), it'd make the most sense to organize your par sheet by food item, not supplier.

-This way, when you're looking at one part of the back-of-house, you can stick to one section of the sheet.
+This way, when you're looking at one part of your back of house, you can stick to one section of the sheet.

-If you do have multiple food suppliers, they probably don't all deliver on the same day.
-If that's the case for your restaurant, we suggest breaking up par sheets by supplier, not by food item.
-That way, your team can do a sweep of the entire back of the house and take note of which items need a restock depending on which supplier is coming next.
+If you do have multiple food suppliers, though, they probably all deliver on different days.
+If that's the case for your restaurant, you can break up your par sheets by supplier, not by food item.
+This way, your team can do a sweep of the entire back of house and take note of which items need a restock, depending on which supplier is coming next.

-Organizing by supplier is also helpful to ensure order accuracy.
-Upon delivery, compare your par inventory sheet - which doubles as your ordering template - with your receipt from suppliers to double check accuracy on their end.
+Organizing by supplier is also helpful in ensuring order accuracy.
+Upon delivery, compare your par inventory sheet – which doubles as your ordering template – with your receipt from suppliers to double check accuracy.

 Are there better restaurant inventory solutions than par sheets?

-Setting par is best practice in the food & beverage industry.
-It's a simple way of knowing how much to have on hand in your restaurant for peace of mind, organization, and sales forecasting.
+Setting par has become best practice in the industry.
+It's a simple way of understanding how much inventory to have on hand for peace of mind, organization, and sales forecasting.

-That said, there are better ways to do the actual inventory tracking.
-A restaurant inventory management system tied to your point of sale tracks depletion of every ingredient in real-time.
-At the end of the day, owners can look at how much inventory was used, compare that number to set par amounts, and make orders based on that data rather than running around from walk-in to walk-in.
+That said, there are better ways to do the actual inventory tracking part.
+A restaurant inventory management system tied to your point of sale tracks depletion of every ingredient in real time.
+Using a system like this, you can look at how much inventory was used at the end of each day, compare that number to set par amounts, and make orders based on that data, rather than running around from walk-in to walk-in.